"So help me God" at swearing-in

 Until the 1980s, most Americans felt that

-same-sex behavior should be illegal, even consensual sex between two
+same-sex behavior should be illegal, including consensual sex between two

 adults in private.
 The state of Texas, and three other contiguous states had